Zilliqa/ZRC/README.md

 When you believe your ZRC is mature and ready to progress past the 'Draft' phase, you should go to our Zilliqa Official Discord server and ask to have your issue added to the next community dev call where it can be discussed for inclusion in a future platform upgrade.
 If the community agrees to include it, the ZRC editors will update the state of your ZRC to 'Approved'.

 # ZRC Status
-1. **Draft** - a preliminary version of the ZRC that is not yet ready for submission.
+**1. Draft** - a preliminary version of the ZRC that is not yet ready for submission.
-2. **Ready** - a preliminary version of the ZRC that is ready for review by a wide audience.
+**2. Ready** - a preliminary version of the ZRC that is ready for review by a wide audience.
-3. **Approved** - a finalized version of the ZRC that has been in the **Ready** state for at least 2 weeks and any technical changes that were requested have been addressed by the author.
+**3. Approved** - a finalized version of the ZRC that has been in the **Ready** state for at least 2 weeks and any technical changes that were requested have been addressed by the author.
-4. **Implemented** - a finalized version of the ZRC that the Core Devs have decided to implement and release.
+**4. Implemented** - a finalized version of the ZRC that the Core Devs have decided to implement and release.